EPCCed/gpu-directives/exercises/poisson/Readme.md

 -   The Jacobi iteration is implemented in the `compute_jacobi` function.
     Offload the main lood to the divice using openmp offloading.
 Make sure to map all the required variables to the device.
--   Now use a custom mapper to offload the grid object to the device.
+-   Try to use a custom mapper to offload the whole grid object to the device.
+-   The `compute_jacobi_rocm` subroutine links to an hip implementation of the the jacobi kernel.
+The function `launch_compute_jacobi_hip` is responsible for launching the hip kernel, but it expects as argument variables present on the device.
+Use openmp directives to make sure that the function receives as argument device address instead of host address.